The Basic Rules: Adverbs

 Some other rules:

 Most of the time, adjectives come before nouns.
-However, they come after the nouns they modify, most often when the verb is a form of the following:
+However, they come after the nouns they modify, most often when the verb is a form of the following:- be

 "The dog smells carefully."
 Here, carefully describes how the dog is smelling.
 We imagine him sniffing very cautiously.